Everything you need to know about Packages in Go

 Like main function, init function is called by Go when a package is initialized.
 It does not take any arguments and doesn’t return any value.

-The init function is implicitly declared by Go, hence you can not reference it from anywhere (or call it like init()).
+The init function is implicitly declared by Go, so you cannot reference it from anywhere (or call it like init()).
 You can have multiple init functions in a file or a package.
 Order of the execution of init function in a file will be according to the order of their appearances.

 You can have init function anywhere in the package.
 These init functions are called in lexical file name order (alphabetical order).

-After all theinit functions are executed, main function is called.
-Hence, the main job of init function is to initialize global variables that cannot be initialized in the global context.
-For example, initialization of an array.
+After all the init functions are executed, Go calls main.
+The main use of init is to initialize package-level values that cannot be initialized directly in package scope.

 Package alias